DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_smart_scales_config.md - specifies that only visible part of the time scale is rendered on the screen
 - api/gantt_sort_config.md - enables sorting in the table
 - api/gantt_start_date_config.md - sets the start value of the time scale
-- api/gantt_start_on_monday_config.md - sets the start day of weeks
+- api/gantt_start_on_monday_config.md - sets the starting day of the week
 - api/gantt_static_background_config.md - generates a background image for the timeline area instead of rendering actual columns' and rows' lines
 - api/gantt_step_config.md - sets the step of the time scale (X-Axis)
 - api/gantt_subscales_config.md - specifies the second time scale(s)